conchra/REnPortable/README.md

 ### Data
 1. **R** – various R files that are copied to your Windows profile under `\Users\[username]\AppData\Roaming\R` when you start REnPortable and then deleted when you close REnPortable.
 1. **RBase** – copy of the `Renviron.site` file that tells R where the working directory and user library are located, edit at your own risk.
+This folder structure was used in case there are further preference files or other requirements later.
 1. **RData** – the working directory\folder for R and RStudio, e.g. `R_USER` and `HOME`.
-1. **RLibrary** – R packages are added to this folder to separate them from the main R program, i.e. `R_LIBS_USER`.
-If you install RStan, this is where the files will be saved rather than under `\App\R`.
-This means that R(base) can be updated independently of any packages you add.
+1. **RLibrary** – Contributed R packages are saved to this folder (i.e. `R_LIBS_USER`) to separate them from the R program.
+If you install RStan, this is where the files will be saved rather than under `\App\Rbase`.
+It means that R(base) can be updated independently of any contributed packages you add.
 1. **RStudio** – various RStudio preference files are copied to your Windows profile under `\Users\[username]\AppData\Roaming\RStudio` when you start REnPortable and then deleted when you close REnPortable.
 1. **RStudio-Desktop** – various RStudio preference files are copied to your Windows profile under `\Users\[username]\AppData\Local\RStudio-Desktop` when you start REnPortable and then deleted when you close REnPortable.
 1. **Settings** – a registry file to tell RStudio where to find R (added on start and deleted on close) and a file that contains the previous place REnPortable was launched from (required to maintain portability).